bosskrub9992/templatebe/README.md

     - enum: lower + snake case
     - time: ISO8601 in UTC

-### Application Convention
+### Application convention
     - folder name: don't use camel and snake case.
-It should be short and clearly and it should not duplicate with the variable name that is tend to be used in application (Go Convention)
+It should be short and clearly and it should not duplicate with the variable name that is tend to be used in application (Go convention)
     - unique name such as "productId" should be "productID"
     - https://github.com/uber-go/guide/blob/master/style.md